Jagdish Singh Rana

 Jagdish Singh Rana (28 August 1954 – 19 April 2021) was a member of the 15th Lok Sabha of India.
 He represented the Saharanpur constituency of Uttar Pradesh as a member of the Bahujan Samaj Party.
 He joined the Bharatiya Janata Party (BJP) in May 2016 ahead of the 2017 Uttar Pradesh Legislative elections.

 Personal life

-Rana was born in Muradnagar of Saharanpur district to Harkesh Singh Rana and Krishna Devi on 28 August 1954.
-He received his Bachelor of Arts degree from J.V.
-Jain College, Saharanpur, Uttar Pradesh.
-He married Santosh Rana on 28 May 1972, with whom he has two sons and a daughter.
+Rana was born to a Rajput family in Muradnagar of Saharanpur district to Harkesh Singh Rana and Krishna Devi on 28 August 1954.

-Rana died on 19 April 2021, from a COVID-19-related illness.
+Rana died on 19 April 2021, from COVID-19.